A Recruiter’s Guide to Executing a Successful Campus Recruitment Event12 min read

 Review interview training best practices

 Maintaining a low time-to-fill means moving candidates quickly through the interview, evaluation, offer and acceptance stages to prevent losing great talent to competitors.
-While the candidate is partially responsible for impacting the acceptance time, the recruiting team strive to keep this metric as low as possible.

 Measure candidate satisfaction

 After the interview process is complete, send an automated survey to every candidate.
 Use these findings to ensure your candidate experience reflects your organization’s recruitment brand and overall strategic hiring goals.

 - Start communicating 8-12 weeks in advance to create pre-event buzz

 - Share recruitment marketing materials that will help students get to know your company

 - Update your career site with event information

 - Print promotional materials for career fair booth

 - Track all campus relationships, logistics and budgets in a single location all team members can access